 Part 1: Pre-30th Century

-This timeline was never "settled" on any particular universe in the DC multiverse of 52.
-At the time of its publication, Earth-247/post-Zero Hour adventures were the canonical future of Earth — the only Earth and a single timeline.
+This chronology has no relation to current DC universe continuity.
+At the time of its publication, the Reboot Legion's adventures were the canonical future of Earth — the only Earth in a single timeline.

 Sequence of Events

 Ten Legionnaires are thrust outside the known boundaries of the universe.
 Element Lad seals his teammates in Tromium, effecting a suspended animation.
 When he reenters material space, he arrives billions of years before his birth, in a "Second Galaxy."
 He drifts for eons and eventually hones his matter transmuting powers to godlike proportions.
 He both creates and destroys the life in this galaxy and forgets about his fellow Legionnaires.
 His creations call him the Progenitor.